stanford-ppl/spatial-lang/docs/source/tutorial/starting.rst

 If you'd like, check out a `Scala tutorial <https://www.tutorialspoint.com/scala/>`_ like the one linked here for general info on programming in Scala.

-Finally, please sign up for the google group if you have any questions.  https://groups.google.com/forum/#!forum/spatial-lang-users
+Finally, please sign up for the `Spatial users google group <https://groups.google.com/forum/#!forum/spatial-lang-users>` if you have any questions.

 Installation